MASL — Metadata for Arbitrary Structures & Links

 somehow exist.
 As in web contexts, it is the full path that is matched, not/

-There is no requirement in MASL that bundles have to be stored in a specific manner.
+There is no requirement in MASL that bundles have to be stored or dereferenced in any specific manner.
 The relevant CIDs may be loaded through whatever way the implementation knows about such as RASL ([rasl]) or may be provided in a CAR file ([car]).
-Note that one value of this approach when compared to bundling using for instance Zip archives is that the resource map may contain an arbitrarily high number of resources that need not be loaded for the bundle to work other than on demand.
+Note that one value of this approach when compared to bundling resources for instance into Zip archives (or CAR files!) is that the resource map can contain an arbitrarily high number or volume of resources; an implementation may load an arbitrary subset of the resources, may parallelize loading, in an arbitrary order informed by types and HTTP headers, or load some resources on-demand.

 Example with src